Ara Gevorgyan

 Ara Gevorgyan (Արա Գևորգյան, born April 19, 1960) is an Armenian musician, composer and musical producer.
-In 2004 he was awarded the Honorary Artist of the Republic of Armenia title by the President Robert Kocharyan.
+In 2004 he was awarded the Honorary Artist of Armenia title by the President Robert Kocharyan.

 Biography

 Gevorgyan is the son of Armenian folk-singer Valya Samvelyan.
 He studied at School #31 of Yerevan and at the A. Tigranyan Musical School at the same time.
 During the two years he studied at Yerevan #8 college of Fine Arts.
 From 1983 to 1987 he studied at Armenian State Pedagogical University at the faculty of woodwind instruments and pop music department.
 In 1987-1989 Gevorgyan taught conducting at the same Institute, then he worked at Armenian Television ("3 Alik" TV program).

 In 1983 he founded the "Rally" Armenian pop-rock band, the participant of "Song-85" festival.